dnmfarrell/berrybrew/README.md

 incomplete, and `PATH` and other things don't get properly reset yet.
 If you choose to ignore this, follow this procedure:

+- create a new directory in the file system to house the Perl instances

+- run `berrybrew options root_dir PATH`, where `PATH` is the full path to the directory you'd like to store Perls in

+- run `berrybrew options temp_dir PATH`, where `PATH` is the full path to the temporary storage area.
+Typically, this is a directory inside of the `root_dir` you set above

 - run `berrybrew off`, to flush the `PATH` environment variables

-- edit the configuration file to reflect the new directory

 - move all Perl installations from the old path to the new one